-The PRC-RN is part of the HRSA-MCHB Research Network Program.
-Administered by the Division of Research in MCHB's Office of Epidemiology and Research, the RN Program supports the establishment and maintenance of interdisciplinary, national, multi-site, collaborative Networks which lead, promote, and coordinate national research activities on broad and specific fields of MCH.
-As of June 2019, HRSA MCH RNs have contributed to improving the lives and health of MCH populations by:
+The HRSA Maternal and Child Health (MCH) Research Network Program administered by the Division of Research in the Maternal and Child Health Bureau's (MCHB) Office of Epidemiology and Research supports the establishment and maintenance of interdisciplinary, national, multi-site, collaborative Research Networks that lead, promote, and coordinate national research activities on both broad and specific MCH topics.
+As of June 2019, HRSA MCH Research Networks have contributed to improving the lives and health of MCH populations by:

-- Enrolling and serving approximately 3.9 million participants in research studies; - Publishing 837 peer-reviewed articles in leading scholarly journals; and - Developing and placing 84 clinical guidelines, tools, and toolkits collectively in the hands of over 260,000 practitioners and families
+- Enrolling and serving approximately 3.9 million participants in research studies; - Publishing 837 peer-reviewed articles in leading scholarly journals; and - Developing and placing 84 clinical guidelines, tools, and toolkits collectively in the hands of over 260,000 practitioners and families.